Vyral/joe-corbisiero/_posts/2020-06-03-q-how-much-can-you-afford.md

 {% include youtube.html %}

-Recently, I appeared on the “Real Estate Rundown” show with Bill Griffith to talk about home affordability and mortgages.
-Watch the clip here.
+<p style="text-align: center;"><em>Recently, I appeared on the “Real Estate Rundown” show with Bill Griffith to talk about home affordability and mortgages.
+Watch the clip here.</em></p>

 What’s happening with mortgages?
 How much can a person afford when they want to buy a house?